MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/externalizable-security-check/index.md

 * [The RegistrationContext Object](#the-registrationcontext-object)

 ## The initStateDurations Method
 The `ExternalizableSecurityCheck` defines an abstract method called `initStateDurations`.
-The subclasses must implement that method providing the names and durations for all states supported by their security check.
+The subclasses must implement that method by providing the names and durations for all states supported by their security check.
 The duration values usually come from the security check configuration.

 ```java
 private static final String SUCCESS_STATE = "success";